fullon-labs/flon-core/docs/01_node/02_usage/03_development-environment/01_local-multi-node-testnet.md

 2396002ms thread-0   producer_plugin.cpp:244       block_production_loo ] Not producing block because it isn't my turn, its eosio
 ```

-At this point, the second `fonod` is an idle producer.
+At this point, the second `funod` is an idle producer.
 To turn it into an active producer, `inita` needs to be registered as a producer with the bios node, and the bios node needs to perform an action to update the producer schedule.

 ```sh
 fucli --wallet-url http://127.0.0.1:8899 push action eosio setprods "{ \"schedule\": [{\"producer_name\": \"inita\",\"block_signing_key\": \"EOS6hMjoWRF2L8x9YpeqtUEcsDKAyxSuM1APicxgRU1E3oyV5sDEg\"}]}" -p eosio@active